skip to main content

 1. Grading and progress reporting for digital education courses will apply based on how and when the course is taken:

-1. Students enrolled in supplemental digital education synchronous courses during the school day are subject to grading, reporting, and eligibility guidelines outlined in Policy 8010 Grading and Reporting: Pre-Kindergarten Through Grade 5 and Policy 8020 Grading and Reporting: Middle and High School.
+1. Students enrolled in synchronous digital education courses during the school day are subject to the grading and reporting guidelines outlined in Policy 8020 Grading and Reporting: Middle and High School.

-2. Students enrolled in supplemental digital education asynchronous blended and fully-online courses are subject to grading, reporting, and eligibility guidelines outlined in Policy 8010 Grading and Reporting: Pre-Kindergarten Through Grade 5 and Policy 8020 Grading and Reporting: Middle and High School with modifications, such as:
+2. Students enrolled in asynchronous and blended digital education courses are subject to the grading and reporting guidelines outlined in Policy 8020 Grading and Reporting: Middle and High School with modifications, such as:

 1. Marking Period

-• The start and end dates for course instruction may be different than the traditional school calendar.
+1. The start and end dates for course instruction may be different from the traditional school calendar.

 2. When a course is taken as a combination of traditional face-to-face courses and digital education, the digital education grades are averaged proportionately with classroom grades and placed on the report card.

-4. Digital education students are expected to monitor their own progress daily.
-Parents and school counselors may receive progress reports through the student, the digital education virtual program, the Digital Education Program Office, or the online learning provider.
+3. Innovative pathways students are expected to monitor their own progress daily.
+Parents and school counselors may receive progress reports through the student, the Innovative Pathways Program Office, or the online learning provider.

 X. Program Reporting